momentum-xyz/docs/blog/welcome-to-odyssey/2023-01-20-welcome-to-odyssey.md

 We invite you to create your Odyssey on [odyssey.org](https://odyssey.org) (instructions [here](https://discover.odyssey.org/create-your-odyssey/the-birth-process/)), and join our [Discord](https://discord.gg/6PH9nSu7UP) server to share both your feedback and what you built.

-We'd love for you to be a part Odyssey.
+We'd love for you to be a part of Odyssey.
 Let's continue to push the boundaries and explore the endless possibilities of the metaverse together!

 - This is a list of what you can currently experience in your Odyssey
 - Mint your Odyssey as NFT